| |

 channels, to finally begin to make UHF profitable and successful.
 This

+action came too late to save the DuMont network.
 Ironically, in the early 1960's, the FCC made a few

 changes to the VHF channel allocations table in order to accommodate